Dune movie hits theaters and HBO Max today: A guide to all the terminology you need to know

-The Dune universe is massive.
-You could write 10 books on the planets, intergalactic politics and people who live among so many stars.
+You could write 10 books on the planets, intergalactic politics and people who live among so many stars in the massive Dune universe.
 And some people have!
 Frank Herbert's six-novel epic is surrounded by other stories written by his son Brian Herbert with the help of the inimitable Kevin J. Anderson.
-We know the movie headed to theaters and HBO Max on Oct.
-21 only covers part of the original book, but that doesn't make the amount of information needed to get the most out of what we are about to experience any less intense.
+We know the movie in theaters and streaming on HBO Max only covers part of the original book, but that doesn't make the amount of information needed to get the most out of what we are about to experience any less intense.

 Fortunately, you all have me.
 I've been reading the Dune books my entire life, and all of that information finally has a use.
 Here's a quick terminology guide with basic explainers to help make the movie that much more enjoyable.